umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 This is possible using Models Builder and through the inclusion of [core property value converters](https://our.umbraco.com/projects/developer-tools/umbraco-core-property-value-converters/), a package by community member Jeavon Leopold.

-In order to not break everybody's sites (the results of queries are different when PVC's are enabled) we disabled these PVC's by default.
+To not break everybody's sites (the results of queries are different when PVCs are enabled), we disabled these PVCs by default.

 Umbraco 7.6.0 also came with new pickers that store their data as a [UDI (Umbraco Identifier)](https://our.umbraco.com/Documentation/Reference/Querying/Udi).
 We wanted to simplify the use of these new pickers and by default we wanted PVC's to always be enabled for those pickers.